homink/speech_reverb/README.md

 * db_string : RIR (Room Impulse Response) databases used for the reverberation wav file creation You may want to try aalto, c4dm, mardy and varechoic which are not tested yet.

-* base_rirs="simulated" :simulated RIRs are applied, otherwise real isotropic RIR is applied
+* base_rirs="simulated" : simulated RIRs are applied, otherwise real isotropic RIR is applied

 ## Miscellaneous